jeromevonk/flask_face_detection/README.md

 https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt

-and include a list of apt package names to be installed the `Aptfile`
+and include a list of apt package names to be installed in the `Aptfile` (more details here: https://stackoverflow.com/a/51004957/660711)

 ## Docker